dinalarcode/Simple-text-to-speech/readme.md

 You should see `(venv)` appear at the start of your terminal line.
 That means it is active.

+If VS Code shows a popup asking "Do you want to select this environment for the workspace?", click Yes.

 ### Step 3 — Install the required packages

+In the terminal, run:

 ```
 pip install -r requirements.txt